yanze039/6.7900_Project_Sensor/README.md

 We consider the DNA sequence as a language system, i.e. a sequence is a sentence under our envision.
 As a sequential data, the short and long range correlation of the DNA sequence may affect the property of the materials.
 For instance, some particular pattern in seq will form sepecific secondary sturcutre domain in DNA, thus leads to different results of experiments.

-To capture the motif of sequences of DNA, we intend to employ advance models, like CNN models.
+To capture the motif of sequences of DNA, we intended to employ advance models, like CNN models.
 However, our data size (especially the labelled data) is limited by the throughout of the experiments.
 Thus, we formulate our situation as "few labelled target data" which was introduced in the course.
 A simple way to bypass the problem is to use a pre-trained model, which has leaned the DNA motif from tons of unlabelled data.

 Here, we emploied the work of Gonzalo Benegas, et al. The model, GPN (Genomic Pre-trained Network), was trained on the non-coding DNA dataset unsupervisedly.
 A DNA embedding matrix for DNA sequences will be produced by this model finally, and this embedding will be the input of our model, which has the shape `[seq, 512]`